audt-ai/temporal-event-model/README.md

 # Temporal Event Model

-A primitive for tracking how things change over time.
+a primitive for tracking how things change over time.

 ---
 This repository defines a temporal modeling primitive.
 It provides structured ways to represent: